By Professor Strother Purdy

 First this a large diameter spring.
 Second it only touches the barrel at the breech end and finally that this is a 9mm subgun and not a squad light machine gun firing rifle cartridges.
-O.K, O.K, it is near the barrel, surrounded by the bolt and it is hot in there.
+Okay, okay, it is near the barrel, surrounded by the bolt and it is hot in there.
 However spring technology is probably a lot better than it was.
 All we can say is that the U.S prototype has been fired 20k plus rounds with the same spring and is still going strong.

 Another design point important to Tessier is that there is a shotgun like fore-end which he, as a serious bird shooter, believes leads to instinctive pointing and target acquistion.
 This is not mentioned in the patent but the other shotgun-like attribute of the center of gravity being ahead of the trigger is.
 Let us put in here a brief accolade for the CZ 23 which we believe is one of the greatest subgun designs ever.
 The model 23 is mainly remembered as the gun which had the barrel surrounding bolt and the hand finds hand magazine well years before the UZI.

 The CZ 23 solved this spring-bolt problem by putting the spring on the outside of the barrel surrounding bolt.
 While it still pushes the bolt from behind, about half of the spring length is on the bolt itself.
 With a little engineering the whole spring could be.
 The Ruger standard .22 pistol bolt comes to mind as a direction to take.
 A very neat and compact solution indeed.